-Linear burst read mode reads either 2, 4, or 8 double words (1 double word = 32 bits).
-(See Table 6 on page 21 for all valid burst output sequences).
-The IND/WAIT# pin transitions active (V{IL}) during the last transfer of data during a linear burst read before a wrap around, indicating that the system should initiate another ADV# to start the next burst access.
+Linear burst read mode reads either 4, 8, 16, or 32 words (1 word = 16 bits), depending upon the Configuration Register option.
+If the device is configured with a 32 bit interface (WORD# = V{IH}), the burst access is comprised of 4 clocked reads for 8 words and 16 clocked reads for 32 words (See Table 6 for all valid burst output sequences).
+The number of clocked reads is doubled when the device is configured in the 16-bit data bus mode (WORD# = V{II}).
+The IND/WAIT# pin transitions active (V{TI}) during the last transfer of data during a linear burst read before a wrap around, indicating that the system should initiate another ADV# to start the next burst access.
 If the system continues to clock the device, the next access wraps around to the starting address of the previous burst access.
 The IND/WAIT# signal remains inactive (floating) when not active.
-See Table 6 on page 21 for a complete 32-bit data bus interface order.
+See Table 6 for a complete 32 and 16 bit data bus interface order.
+16 and 32 word options are restricted to sequential burst accesses, only.